Filbert Bayi: Running career

 In 1975, Bayi broke Ryun's eight-year-old mile record by clocking 3:51.0 in Kingston, Jamaica on 17 May.
 The record was short-lived as Walker became history's first sub-3:50 miler on 12 August of the same year, running 3:49.4 at Gothenburg.

 It was hoped that the Bayi-Walker clash would continue but, because Tanzania boycotted the 1976 Summer Olympics in Montreal, it never materialized.
-However, since Bayi was suffering from a bout of malaria shortly before the Olympics, he may not have been able to challenge Walker even had there been no boycott.
+However, since Bayi was suffering from a bout of malaria shortly before the Olympics, he may not have been able to challenge Walker even if there had been no boycott.

 Bayi won a silver medal in the 3000 m steeplechase at the 1980 Summer Olympics in Moscow.
 He ran 8:12.5 behind Bronisław Malinowski.

 Later life

 After retirement Bayi has spent much effort in setting up the Filbert Bayi Foundation which aims to guide young sporting talent in Tanzania.
 It is based in Mkuza, about 50 km from Dar es Salaam.
 The complex also aims to educate young people about HIV and AIDS, plus ways of getting out of poverty.
 The foundation started in 2003.
 Bayi has also opened a Primary and Nursery school based in Kimara, as well as the Secondary school which is based in Kibaha.
 The schools have been partnered with Barlby High School as part of the Dreams and Teams project set up by the British Council/Youth Sport Trust.
 The school hosted students from Barlby High School in January and February 2008.
 Bayi is also a member of the IAAF Technical Committee and is Secretary-General of the Tanzanian Olympic Committee.